tuxlifan/hscommon/docs/cocoa.rst

 The :mod:`cocoa.objcmin` submodule
 ==================================

 Doing stuff like ``import AppKit`` or ``import Foundation`` with PyObjC consumes a lot of memory because it parses all available classes' metadata and keep them in memory.
 When embedding PyObjC, apps need to use a lot less of that metadata.
 To save memory usage, I looked at all Objective-C classes and methods I was using in all HS Python code and I manually defined metadata for those in this module.
 This way, a lot less memory is used.
-So, instead of doing ``from Foundation import NSObject``, in HS app we must do ``from hsutil.cocoa.objcmin import NSObject``
+So, instead of doing ``from Foundation import NSObject``, in HS app we must do ``from hscommon.cocoa.objcmin import NSObject``